Six Things You’ll Need to Know About PEVs

 While window stickers still show fuel efficiency for plug-in vehicles in “miles-per-gallon equivalent,” or MPGe, PEV drivers typically measure in miles per kilowatt hour (kWh), as that’s the basic unit of measurement on home electricity bills and it is how the capacity of a plug-in vehicle’s battery is measured.

 All you really need to know is that one gallon of gas contains the energy equivalent of 33.7 kilowatt-hours of electricity.
 A 26 kWh EV battery carries about as much energy as a car with a 0.75-gallon gas tank.
-And if that EV gets 100 miles of range on the equivalent of three-quarters of a gallon, that’s like a gasoline car getting 130 miles per gallon.
+And if that EV gets 100 miles of range on the equivalent of three-quarters of a gallon, that’s like a gasoline car getting 130 miles per gallon. when EV fuel efficiency is written about, it is usually discussed as the “miles-per-gallon equivalent,” or MPGe.

 5: Understand On-the-Road Charging